Scottsdale, AZ | GTM & Sales Leadership

 About Me

-I'm Harry.
-Across 15 years in sales leadership, I've learned that the job looks different depending on what the organization needs.
-Sometimes that means building from scratch - no playbook, no team, no pipeline.
-Other times it means stepping into an existing team and doing the harder work: rebuilding trust, resetting expectations, and turning underperformance into a winning culture.
+After nearly two decades in sales leadership, the throughline has always been the same: find the gap, build what's missing, and develop the people who make it sustainable.
+Sometimes that means building from scratch with no playbook, no team, no pipeline.
+Other times it means stepping into an existing organization and doing the harder work: rebuilding trust, resetting expectations, and turning a struggling team into something people are proud to be part of.
+I've done both.

 Enneagram Type 8